Huangzhw0221/812-research-group/content/authors/蔡淦/_index.md

 enrollment_year: 2020
 ---

-Gan Cai was born in Hubei Province, China, and obtained the B.S. degree in School of Information Science and Engineering from East China University of Science and Technology in 2020.
-He is currently pursuing the M.S. degree in East China University of Science and Technology.
-His main research interests include deep learning for medical image processing and computer vision.
+Gan Cai was born in Hubei Province, China.
+He received his bachelor's degree from the School of Information Science and Engineering of East China University of Science and Technology in 2020.
+He received his master's degree from School of Information Science and Engineering of East China University of Science and Technology in 2023.
+His main research interests include medical image processing and deep learning for computer vision.